 - Be sure the utilities are switched to your name on day of closing (call several days in advance)

 - Unless otherwise instructed by the closing attorney, you should wire your funds to the closing attorney (you must WIRE the funds, do NOT do an ACH transfer).
-Prior to wiring, be absolutely sure to Google the name of closing attorney and call the number provided by a trusted online search (do not call a number provided via email).
-Ask the closing attorney's office confirm wiring instructions by reading the wiring instructions to you.
+Prior to wiring, be absolutely sure to do an online search of the name of closing attorney.
+Call the number provided by a trusted online search (do not call a number provided via email).
+Ask the closing attorney's office to confirm wiring instructions by reading the wiring instructions to you.
 Absolutley do not wire funds without calling the closing attorney's office using a telephone number from a reliable online search (not email) and verbally verifying the wiring instructions

 - Bring your personal check book to closing, just in case you need to write a check for something.